Suspect in May stabbing arrested Monday

 On May 30, Carroll County deputies were dispatched to 35 Garden Ridge Drive in reference to an assault that had occurred at the residence.
 The assault was called in by a neighbor who told dispatch that a black man came running over to his residence covered in blood and told him he was stabbed by another man and he needed help, per the report.

-Deputies began rendering aid to the victim while West Georgia Ambulance was en route to the scene to render aid.
+Deputies began rendering aid to the victim while West Georgia Ambulance was en route to the scene.

 When EMS arrived, the victim continued to walk away from law enforcement and paramedics despite being told numerous times to go with them to receive medical attention.

-All witnesses on the scene refused to cooperate and give any statements to law enforcement regarding the assault although there were four of them.
+All four witnesses on the scene refused to cooperate and give any statements to law enforcement regarding the assault.

 Lowery is being charged with aggravated assault and probation violation.
 He is currently being held in the Carroll County Jail with no bond set.